Basic Big Wall Gear

 You don’t need a specialist big wall harness but you do need something that fits and supports you adequately.
 Adjustable leg loops aren’t as important as you’d imagine (you can do all your toilets duties in fixed leg loops), but you need plenty of gear loops and a haul loop (or be able to slide a short extender on to the back).
 When climbing most of the weight is on your feet (in your aiders), and when belaying you have a belay seat so you don’t necessarily need a harness like an armchair.
 The harness needs a sturdy belay loop and plenty of room to cinch it down as the days go by, as your waist will shrink due to weight loss through dehydration and general hard labour.

 Big walling calls for big racks.
 Carrying a ton of hardware on your harness is often just not feasible, as your harness will quickly end up around your ankles.
-The two options open to you are to use one or two bandoliers, or a specialist big wall chest rig.
+The two options open to you are to use one or two bandoliers or a specialist big wall chest rig.
 Bandoliers are cheap (you can just use a wide sling) and quick to get on and off and are great for easy routes, or if you can’t afford a full-on big wall chest harness.
 The drawback of a bandolier over a chest rack is that they get in the way more, especially on slabby ground.
 A major danger with bandoliers is that they are easy to lose in a fall — potentially very serious on a big route.
 This can be combated by tying a keeper cord to the bandolier and clipping it to your harness.
 Some climbers try making a double gear sling using two bandoliers — don’t bother, the outcome will only be a few quid cheaper than the real deal and half as good.
 Most of the harness companies make padded bandoliers, with the Metolius models being perhaps the nicest.

 A double gear sling can either be just for carrying big loads of gear (Fish, Black Diamond, Cassin), or double also as a chest harness (A5, Troll, Yates).
-It’s well worth having a full strength chest harness on hard routes, as this will keep you upright in a fall.
+It’s well worth having a full-strength chest harness on hard routes, as this will keep you upright in a fall.
 They can also be used to gain support when climbing across roofs.
 The non-load bearing chest harnesses are good because they are lightweight, cheap and are less intrusive.

 Take along a comfy pair of rock boots each if you’re both going to do free climbing, or else just one pair (the best free climbers).
 When I did Iron Hawk with Andy Perkins he almost didn’t take his boots, thinking his Five Tennies would do.
 Luckily he took along his boots because right at the top was a super run out and scary pitch of E3 slab climbing with no pro.

-A good big wall shoe (I go for shoes as they are cooler), should have good stiffish midsole, with support under the arch, a stickyish sole and a secure fit.
+A good big wall shoe (I go for shoes as they are cooler), should have a good stiffish midsole, with support under the arch, a stickyish sole and a secure fit.
 The balance between a shoe that you can smear with (when busting those free moves dude) and a stiff aiding shoe is difficult.
 On the Reticent Wall my Scarpa shoes (just leisure trainers — not proper big wall boots), were too soft, and I ended up with bone spurs on the sides of my feet caused by over 120 hours standing in aiders.
-I’ve also had stiff Sportiva Trangos that were great for standing in aiders but scary to free climb in.
+I’ve also had stiff Sportiva Trangos that was great for standing in aiders but scary to free climb in.
 Whatever you use, whether they are dedicated ‘big wall boots’, approach shoes or just a pair of old trainers, don’t expect them to last more than one or two routes.

 Don’t buy your shoes like rock boots, as your toes will get pounded when jugging and bounce testing and get totally trashed when staggering back down with a heavy load.